What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 PFAS in Textiles and Apparel

-PFAS are widely used in textile treatments to provide water and stain resistance.
+PFAS treatments are widely used to improve water and stain resistance.

 Applications include: